adamkrekorian/CS316-Blue-Devil-Ride-Share/readme.txt

 The username is rideshare.
 You will be prompted to enter a password.
 The password is: 316project.

 From there, you can use commands such as \dt to view the tables in our database or \l for a list of databases.
-You can also create and modify tables, run queries, create triggers, etc. since Postgres supports SQL.
+You can also create and modify tables, run queries, create triggers, etc. in the command line.
+We created our tables by copy and pasting our create.sql file into the command line.
+We did the same with our insert statements.